Bubblin-Superbooks/bookiza.cli/README.md

 $ bookiza publish
 ```

 Your book will be *POST'ed / PATCH'ed* over Bubblin instantly, in real time.
-Keep updating!

 To see full CLI documentation with: